FloWEffect/CCP/App Pitch.md

 date: 2018-08-21
 autosize: true

-This app is part of the Coursera Data Science Specialization Capstone Project as offered by the Johns Hopkins University.
+This app is part of the capstone project of the Coursera Data Science Specialization as offered by the Johns Hopkins University.

-The goal of this app is to predict the next word in a string, based on some text input.
+The goal of this app is to predict the next word in a string based on some text input.

 The Data
 ========================================================

-In order to create a comprehensive language model, I've used 80% of the [HC Corpora](https://d396qusza40orc.cloudfront.net/dsscapstone/dataset/Coursera-SwiftKey.zip) dataset and also the full [OANC](http://www.anc.org/) corpus to get a good representation of american english as it is used on the internet and in everyday language.
+In order to create a comprehensive language model, I've used 80% of the [HC Corpora](https://d396qusza40orc.cloudfront.net/dsscapstone/dataset/Coursera-SwiftKey.zip) dataset and also the full [OANC](http://www.anc.org/) corpus to get a good representation of American English as it is used on the internet and in everyday language.

 |Filename | Filesize [MB]| Linecount| Wordcount|